 - Allow the pork to cool for 30 - 60 minutes, or until cool enough to handle.

 - Shred with two large forks or a pair of shredder claws.

-To decrease cook time, you can bring the pork out of the fridge and allow it to sit on a baking sheet at room temperature for approximately an hour.
-The starting point for the meat won't be as cold as the refrigerator temperature and it will decrease the cooking time a tad.
+To decrease cook time, you can bring the pork out of the fridge and allow it to sit at room temp for approximately an hour.

-The final cooking time also depends on the size of your pork butt, but you can expect it to take anywhere from 10-14 hours.
-If your pork butt is unusually large or unusually small, that will result in a cook time that is different from my general guidelines.
+The final cooking time also depends on the size of your pork shoulder; expect it to take anywhere from 10 - 14 hours.
+If your pork shoulder is unusually large or unusually small, that will result in a cook time that is different from these guidelines.